AtsukoCoffey/healthy-food-recipes/README.md

 2. Users can access and learn crucial information that could have an impact on their health and well-being by the community activities.
 3. Users can learn alternative cooking knowledge to avoid potentially dangerous food additives and unnaturally excessively processed food.
 ### Difference from competitors and substitutions
-1. The "Healthy Food Club" is not just recipes, but has more emphasis on learning and communication.
+1. The "Healthy Food Recipe" is not just recipes, but has more emphasis on learning and communication.

 ## 2. Scope Plane
 ### First time visitor